UGent-Woodlab/High-throughput-pipeline-yolov8/README.md

 - from torchvision.ops import nms
 - math

-A trained network example and accompanying training data are available on [Zenodo](http://google.com).
+A trained network example and accompanying training data are available on Zenodo (see 'Cite our work').

 ---

 ## Cite our work

-You can find the paper where the entire system is described [here](TO DO), or cite our work with the following bibtex snippet:
+You can find the paper where the entire pipeline is described [here](TO DO), or cite our work with the following bibtex snippet:

 ```tex
 TODO